Together-100Devs/Together/Readme.md

 **Tech used:** HTML, Tailwind, JavaScript, MERN

-Work in progress
+Work in Progress

 ## Optimizations
 *(optional)*

-Work in progress
+Work in Progress

 ## Lessons Learned:

-Work in progress
+Work in Progress

 ## BRAINSTORM

 tagged with hacktoberfest
-100devs classes and events are registered and displayed This section is used to assign tasks to collaborators for project completion.
+100devs classes and events are registered and displayed This section is to assign tasks to collaborators for project completion.

 ## MVP (Task - Person Responsible - Status)
-- Anyone can visit site - @Caleb#9822 - Completed
+- Anyone can visit the site - @Caleb#9822 - Completed
+- Update readme to give a better description of what Together is - @Caleb#9822 - Completed
+- Update readme for tasklist - @Caleb#9822 - In Progress
+- Add contributing.md to give instructions on how to contribute -
 - import calendar (https://codepen.io/robstinson/pen/BaKOZry )
-- We add events or users personally request us for accounts to add events
+- We add events, or users personally request us for accounts to add events
 - Events can be clickable for more info
 - Database takes in event objects
 - Visualize objects in corresponding objects
 - Landing page design
 - How it works/description page
 - General design element changed.
-Remove BOB favicon, remove mention of BUB and 100 Devs social network.
+Remove the BOB favicon, and remove mention of BUB and 100 Devs social network.
-- Update readme to give a better description of what Together is - @Caleb#9822 - In Progress
-- Update readme for tasklist - @Caleb#9822 - In Progress

 Implement
-- take either date object for each day or event object and conditionally check day
+- take either the date object for each day or the event object and conditionally check the day
 - Start time, no end time

-## Next level
+## Next Level

 - users authenticate with discord oauth2
-- oauth will check to see if they are in the 100devs guild(server)
+- OAuth will check to see if they are in the 100devs guild(server)
-- users can add or delete events (two step delete process for confirmation)
+- users can add or delete events (two-step delete process for confirmation)
-- (can have an event log tied to user name)
+- (can have an event log tied to the user name)

-## Next next level stuff
+## Next next-level stuff
-- users rsvp events and a total is displayed
+- users rsvp events, and a total is displayed
-- events can have channels tagged that match the server channel emojis daily view. clicking on the day can bring up a day planner view just like google calendar
+- events can have channels tagged that match the server channel emojis' daily view.
+Clicking on the day can bring up a day planner view, just like the google calendar
-- users can add event to their calendar through a click
+- users can add an event to their calendar through a click
-- users can share events to twitter
+- users can share events on Twitter
 - new event notification dots(easy mode might be to just highlight new events on each reload)

-## thinking ahead
+## thinking ahead,
-keep these in mind to prevent the project from being "caged" can integrate with slack or discord and work on other servers besides 100devs
+keep these in mind to prevent the project from being "caged." can integrate with slack or Discord and work on other servers besides 100devs

-resources:
+Resources:
 https://codepen.io/robstinson/pen/BaKOZry

 # Install